quantumopticslkb-user/LKB_mkdocs/docs/publications/bibliography.md

 of the paper, usually found on the journal's webpage where the paper has been published.
 This is more reliable than providing the paper's title.

+### CNRS Click and Read :
+[CNRS Click and Read](https://clickandread.inist.fr/) is a Firefox extention that allows you to acces articles directly, bypassing the usual institution check.
+To activate it, download the extention and choose the institution you belong to.
+In LKB you can choose 'CNRS Physics' and 'Sorbonne university'.

+If the installation is done properly, a small green symbol will appear next to every article link (and next to the DOIs).
+Click it and Read.

+If the article you get from the extention is not the version you desire, you can change the ordering of the sources in the extention settings (for instance, to get articles from Science you should place "BIBCNRS Physics" as your prefered source).

 ## How to store bibliography